-Participants other than the NEOs and Section 16 officers have an Individual Performance Factor with multiple individual goals against which individual performance was evaluated.
+Participants other than the NEOs, Section 16 officers, as well as several other key positions have an Individual Performance Factor with multiple individual goals against which individual performance was evaluated.
 The framework for establishing these goals was based largely on execution of elements of S&T's strategic plan, including activities centered around multi-faceted growth, profit improvement, operational effectiveness, corporate culture, effective brand and enterprise risk management (i.e., balanced risk and reward).

-Summary of 2022 MIP Payouts
+Summary of 2023 MIP Payouts

-The Payout Level Percentage for 2022 MIP Payouts to the NEOs was 171% of target, determined as follows:
+The Payout Level Percentage for 2023 MIP Payouts to the NEOs was 81% of target, determined as follows: